AyushmanDhwani/suggestion-box/README.md

 # Suggestion Box

-A full-stack MERN website for suggestions submitted
+A full-stack MERN website for suggestions submitted.

+Special thanks to https://github.com/orifmilod/iCinema for providing a great template.